rishabprasad005/role-courses/RH124/Notes.md

   - Hard links have some limitations.
 Firstly, hard links can only be used with regular files.
 You cannot use ln to create a hard link to a directory or special file.

-  - Secondly, hard links can only be used if both files are on the same file system. the file-system hierarchy can be made up of multiple storage devices.
+  - Secondly, hard links can only be used if both files are on the same file systemThe file-system hierarchy can be made up of multiple storage devices.
 Depending on the configuration of your system, when you change into a new directory, that directory and its contents may be stored on a different file system.
 You can use the **df** command to list the directories that are on different file systems.

 - **Soft Links or Symbolic Links:-**
-  - the ln -s command creates a soft link, which is also called a "symbolic link."
+  - The ln -s command creates a soft link, which is also called a "symbolic link."
 A soft link is not a regular file, but a special type of file that points to an existing file or directory.

   - Soft links have some advantages over hard links:-
     - they can link two files on different file systems.